 - sponsored events (swims, walks, pub crawls, etc)

-Large events are complex to organise to organise and plan but can generate significant money.
+Large events are complex to organise and plan but can generate significant money.
 Examples include:

 organised bike rides/fun runs